| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 Peshitta | "do not go" |

 These are both AORIST ACTIVE SUBJUNCTIVES used in the sense of IMPERATIVES.
 The AORIST SUBJUNCTIVE with the NEGATIVE PARTICLE means "do not even start an act."
-Believers are not to get caught up in end-time frenzy or fanatical speculation on supposed physical manifestations of the second coming of Jesus.
+These first generation Jewish believers are not to get caught up in frenzy or fanatical speculation on

 17:24 This verse is paralleled in Matt.
 24:27, but is absent in Mark 13.
-It is asserting that Jesus' return will be visible and obvious to all, no secret coming (or rapture; see SPECIAL TOPIC: RAPTURE!
-Matthew 24:40-41 (Luke 17:27) in context refers to those who are killed in judgment ("as in the days of Noah"), not a select group of Gentile believers or the visible church.
+It is asserting that Jesus' coming judgment on Jerusalem will be visible and obvious to all, no secret coming (or secret rapture; see SPECIAL TOPIC: RAPTURE)!
+Matthew 24:40-41 (Luke 17:27) in context refers to those who are killed in judgment ("as in the days of Noah"), not a select group.

 SPECIAL TOPIC: TEXTUAL CRITICISM